MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaModuleFeaturePolicy.md

 The UserIds parameter specifies the user principal names (UPNs) of the users that the policy applies to.
 You can enter multiple values separated by commas.

 You can specify a maximum of 20 total users or groups (20 users and no groups, 10 users and 10 groups, etc.).

+Only use this parameter if the feature has the User policy scope.

 To have the policy apply to all users in the organization, use the Everyone switch.